lanl/ThunderBoltz/docs/source/index.rst

    pip install thunderboltz

-The code can also be downloaded from a repository.
+The code can also be downloaded from the repository.
 Use the following command to clone the code into a local repository.

 .. code-block:: bash